alexisbellido/node-tests/README.rst

 Build from my Dockerfile:

-docker build -t my-nodejs-app .
+  ``docker build -t alexisbellido/node:7.6.0 .``

 Go to Node.js console:

-  ``docker run --network=zinibu -it --rm --name node1 -v "$PWD":/usr/src/app -w /usr/src/app my-nodejs-app``
+  ``docker run --network=zinibu -it --rm --hostname=node1 --name node1 -v "$PWD":/usr/src/app -w /usr/src/app alexisbellido/node:7.6.0``

+Notice that --rm will remove the container and its volume without a name when it exits or the host restarts.
+Don't use it this parameter if this is not what you want.

+  ``docker run --network=zinibu -it --hostname=node1 --name node1 -v "$PWD":/usr/src/app -w /usr/src/app alexisbellido/node:7.6.0``

 Run as daemon, expose a port to use with http-server and then ssh into it:

-  ``docker run --network=zinibu -it -d --rm -p 8888:8888 --name node1 -v "$PWD":/usr/src/app -w /usr/src/app my-nodejs-app``
+  ``docker run --network=zinibu -it -d -p 8888:8888 --hostname=node1 --name node1 -v "$PWD":/usr/src/app -w /usr/src/app alexisbellido/node:7.6.0``
   ``docker ps``
   ``docker exec -it node1 /bin/bash``